 Contact our Criminal Law Firm for Help

 If you are facing contempt of court charges in violation of California Penal Code 166, you could be facing severe legal consequences.
-Our Los Angeles criminal defense attorneys have experience in dealing with PC 166 charges and will work aggressively to obtain the best possible outcome of your case.
+Our Los Angeles criminal defense attorneys have experience in dealing with PC 166 charges and will work aggressively to obtain the best possible outcome for your case.

 Eisner Gorin LLP 1875 Century Park E #705 Los Angeles, CA 90067 310-328-3776